irence06/mmedge/README.md

 ```

 ## Dataset Pre-processing
 Event Stream represents edge of moving object with a four dimensional tuple (t,x,y,p), which is incompatible with the input of CNN-based model.
-Hence, we adopt event-encoding methods (i.e. SAE and HIS) and Canny Extractor to generate event frame and edge map respectively.
+Hence, we adopt event-encoding methods (i.e. SAE and HIS) and Canny Extractor to generate encoded map and edge map respectively.
 Annotation follows COCO format and the dataset should be orgnaized as:

     .
     ├── DATA_DIR